| In a "multiplex" world, in the sense proposed by Professor

 2013).
 It is also a world in which no actor has sufficient power to

+enforce the international rules, either globally or in their region.
 In the above perspective, one can reflect on the latest initiative that

 has been raised in terms of Latin American regional integration.
 It comes